manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 This is an oversimplification, but it gives an indication for how long coffee can be preserved with even a normal domestic freezer.
 Freezing has potentially massive benefits for those wishing to preserve coffee at its peak flavour.

 It should be noted, these estimates are only taking storage temperature into account and other variables may have a negative effect on flavour during the storage time.
-One important consideration is the storage method in the freezer: at some point, coffee stored in a non-airtight bag will most likely not taste as good as coffee stored in a vacuum sealed bag, although the point at which the storage method becomes an issue is not something I have been able to figure out yet.
+One important consideration is the storage method in the freezer: at some point, coffee stored in a non-airtight bag will most likely not taste as good as coffee stored in a vacuum sealed bag, although the point at which the storage method becomes an issue is something we're still trying to figure out.

-### Preserve coffee at its peak flavour
+### Preserving coffee at its peak flavour

 Freezing avoids the issue of coffee going stale.
 If you know you won’t use a full bag within the peak window of flavour, freezing allows you to continue to enjoy the coffee at its optimum taste.
 For consistency, at MCA we aim to freeze coffee at ~10 days past roast, effectively capturing the flavour of the coffee at that point in time.

-However, finding the optimum time to freeze coffee will depend on the optimum rest period for the specific coffee, and this can vary considerably.
-Lighter roasts in particular may taste best 2, 3 or more weeks after roast and it is worth considering this when choosing when to freeze a particular coffee.
+Finding the optimum time to freeze coffee will depend on the optimum rest period for the specific coffee, and this can vary considerably.
+Lighter roasts in particular may taste best 2, 3 or more weeks after roast and it is worth considering this when deciding at what point to freeze a particular coffee.
 Roasters with a lighter roasting style such as Lüna, La Cabra and Talormade have noted that their coffees can taste good up to 3 months past roast, and the peak flavour may be several weeks past roast.
 Alexander Mills has written about this in more detail in his [blog](https://alexandermills.ca/blog/light-vs-dark-roast).

-### Never run out of coffee
+### Never running out of coffee

 This process can be as simple as freezing half of each bag of coffee you buy at home, or buying two bags instead of one when visiting a coffee shop.
-Freezing means you can keep as much coffee in stock as you like and you are limited only by the amount of room on your freezer that you want to devote to coffee storage.
+Freezing means you can keep as much coffee in stock as you like and you are limited only by the amount of room in your freezer that you want to devote to coffee storage.

-### Keep a variety of coffees in stock
+### Keeping a variety of coffees in stock

 Freezing allows you to maintain a wide selection of coffees with minimal effort.
 If you freeze some of each coffee you buy this allows you to enjoy a range of coffees throughout the year, and revisit coffees you have particularly enjoyed.
 Since coffee is a seasonal crop, coffees or certain origins are easier to get hold of at different times of year; freezing allows you to avoid this limitation.

-### Reduce fear of missing out
+### No more fear of missing out

 Freezing makes fear of missing out on limited-run coffees a thing of the past.
 If a super-fancy coffee becomes available and you already have a few bags on the go then you can buy a bag without having to worry about when you will use it.

-### Improved grind consistency and distribution
+### Improving grind consistency and distribution

 The work of Christopher Hendon at his team, published in [Nature](https://www.nature.com/articles/srep24483) goes into great detail about the effect of temperature upon grind particle distribution and grind consistency.
 An [explanation](https://baristahustle.com/blog/the-grinder-paper-explained/) of the findings was posted on Barista Hustle, which makes some recommendations based on the paper.

-I generally only brew filter coffee, and haven't noticed any particular difference in flavour when using frozen beans; however, it may be that these difference are more noticeable with espresso... or people with a more refined palate may notice a differences that I have not experienced.
-With a well organised blind tasting it would be possible to investigate this effect further, but for now I  mainly use freezing as a way to extend the lifespan of coffee, rather than to necessarily attempt to improve it.
+I generally only brew filter coffee, and haven't noticed any particular difference in flavour when using frozen beans; however, it may be that these difference are more noticeable with espresso... or people with a more refined palate may notice differences that I have not.
+With a well organised blind tasting it would be possible to investigate this effect further, but for now I use freezing as a way to extend the lifespan of coffee, rather than to attempt to improve it.

 I would be very interested to hear of any experiments carried out to investigate this area, please get in contact if you have any data you are able to share!